lukecost/CommodityPrices/README.md

 <img src="pics/stat3.jpg"/>
 <br>
     - Interpretation:
-         - β1 : A single % increase in the market risk premium is associated with a -0.2383 decrease in corn future returns, on average (ceteris paribus)
+         - β1 : A single % increase in the market risk premium is associated with a -0.2383 decrease in corn future returns, on average (ceteris paribus).
-         - β2: A single % increase in US GDP is associated with with a 0.1622% increase in corn future returns, on average (ceteris paribus)
+         - β2: A single % increase in US GDP is associated with with a 0.1622% increase in corn future returns, on average (ceteris paribus).
-         - β3: A single % increase in US CPI (inflation) is associated with a -0.7320% decrease in corn future returns, on average (ceteris paribus)
+         - β3: A single % increase in US CPI (inflation) is associated with a -0.7320% decrease in corn future returns, on average (ceteris paribus).
-         - β4: A single % increase in US unemployment rates is associated with a 0.0014% increase in corn future returns, on average (ceteris paribus)
+         - β4: A single % increase in US unemployment rates is associated with a 0.0014% increase in corn future returns, on average (ceteris paribus).
-         - β5: A single % increase in SP500 returns is associated with a 0.3448% increase in corn future returns, on average (ceteris paribus)
+         - β5: A single % increase in SP500 returns is associated with a 0.3448% increase in corn future returns, on average (ceteris paribus).
-         - β6: A single unit increase in precipitation is associated with a 0.000063% increase in corn future returns, on average (ceteris paribus)
+         - β6: A single unit increase in precipitation is associated with a 0.000063% increase in corn future returns, on average (ceteris paribus).
-         - β7: A single unit increase in snowfall is associated with a -0.0003 increase in corn future returns, on average (ceteris paribus)
+         - β7: A single unit increase in snowfall is associated with a -0.0003 increase in corn future returns, on average (ceteris paribus).
-         - β8: A single unit increase in max temperatures is associated with a 0.000075% increase in corn future returns, on average (ceteris paribus)
+         - β8: A single unit increase in max temperatures is associated with a 0.000075% increase in corn future returns, on average (ceteris paribus).
-         - β9: A single unit increase in min temperatures is associated with a 0.000002% increase in corn future returns, on average (ceteris paribus)
+         - β9: A single unit increase in min temperatures is associated with a 0.000002% increase in corn future returns, on average (ceteris paribus).

 *Soybeans Regressions*